devonwlkns86/syntax-scrapbook/README.md

 # syntax-scrapbook
 ---------------------------------------------------------------------------------------------------------
 A beginner-friendly reference to help me remember syntax across the languages I’m learning.
-This is meant to be simple, accessible, and easy to grow.
+This is meant to be simple, accessible, and easy to grow!
 ------------------------------------------------------------------------------------------------------------

 ✅ HTML - ## 🌐 HTML